gsdenys/amqp-client/README.md

 https://github.com/ZigzagAK/amqp

-This library at the moment supports ngx.socket and socket, it can be used with luajit and does not have to be used only in OpenResty. it is also cqueues compatible, with working SSL.
+This library at the moment supports ngx.socket and socket, it can be used with luajit and does not have to be used only in OpenResty.

 ## Additional features

-This fork contains the code that is missing in the original library.
+This fork contains the code that is missing in the original library and some additions:

+- [x] Support for CQUEUES, NGX.SOCKET, SOCKET
-* Decode all AMQP packets
+- [x] Decode all AMQP packets
-* Several other fixes
+- [x] Support SSL
+- [x] Socket re-use
-* Examples on how to use this library.
+- [x] Examples on how to use this library.
-* Removed not working bitopers.lua, also not needed for my use case.
+- [x] Removed not working bitopers.lua, also not needed for my use case.
+- [x] Automatic installation of most dependencies.

 ## Requirements

-1. LuaJIT 2.1
+1. LuaJIT >= 2.1
 2. busted 2.0 (Testing framework)
 3. luabitop (if you are using lua 5.1)